lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 The naming convention is "rcs-" followed by the algorithm name.

 For Ack-on-Error mode, the All-1 fragment may just contain the RCS or can include a tile.
-The parameters defines the
+The parameters define the
 behavior:

 * all-1-data-no: the last fragment contains no data, just the RCS